taiga-family/ng-web-apis/README.md

 -   It is easy to understand: you see all dependencies of your entity in its constructor
 -   It is easy to test: you can just mock any of your dependencies to test
 -   It is easy to reuse: your components and directives can be used in any context if it has dependencies that they need to be created
--   It is enviroment agnostic: you can start your app in SSR or other environments (see also [@ng-web-apis/universal](https://github.com/ng-web-apis/universal))
+-   It is environment agnostic: you can start your app in SSR or other environments (see also [@ng-web-apis/universal](https://github.com/ng-web-apis/universal))

 ## See also